RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/README.md

     ![](images/7351c4d4d9690e58c504d4ce5d856223.jpg)

-3. To change the value of WS-RECORD-COUNTER2, right-click the data item, and click **Inspect item**.
+3. To change the value of WS-RECORD-COUNTER2, click the data item in the editor, right-click it, and click **Inspect item**.

     This opens a pop-up window showing the value of the data item.